googleapis/google-cloud-python/packages/google-cloud-ndb/MIGRATION_NOTES.md

 - The `batch_size` and `prefetch_size` arguments to `Query.fetch` and
   `Query.fetch_async` are no longer supported.
 These were passed through directly to Datastore, which no longer supports these options.
+- The `index_list` method of `QueryIterator` is not implemented.
+Datastore no longer returns this data with query results, so it is not available from the API in this way.
+- The `produce_cursors` query option is deprecated.
+Datastore always returns cursors, where it can, and NDB always makes them available when possible.
+  This option can be passed in but it will be ignored.

 ## Privatization